-The name and stature of Sir Winston Churchill has come into question somewhat in these recent hyper-politicised times, it’s safe to say.
+The legacy of Sir Winston Churchill has come into question somewhat in these recent hyper-politicised times, it’s safe to say.
 But what has never lost currency is his symbolising Britain’s indomitable wartime fighting spirit and the imperial outlook of his bygone era.

 And it is the stately splendour of his Blenheim Palace origins that immediately comes to mind when you first step inside the luxurious five-star Hyatt Regency London – designed and named in his honour.
 Although there is no direct connection to Churchill as such (the hotel opened its doors a few years after he died) it has chosen to commemorate the celebrated Prime Minister and his ‘classic British style’, which they have pulled off with some aplomb.

 If truth be told, the exterior of the building isn’t quite as picturesque as inside.
 It can look slightly brutalist and forbidding when approaching on foot past Marylebone’s Portman Square, close to the Marble Arch end of Oxford Street and Hyde Park, where it sits overlooking the impressive trees and gardens which fill the fenced-off square.
 But once you’re through the revolving doors it is all sleek, spacious opulence with chandeliers, a grand piano and burnished marble pillars and floors you can almost see your reflection off.